 - Are there any feedback interactions in your system which are not obvious from the schematic representation?

 The current expertise of the centre resides in first principles modelling using Ordinary, Random and Stochastic Differential Equations, Constraint-Based Modelling such as Flux Balance Analysis as well as Boolean and Mixture Modelling approaches.
 Nevertheless, inquiries concerning any kind of modelling are always welcome.

 In the context of the CBM, a model is in the broadest sense meant as a mathematical representation of the existing knowledge or a hypothesis on a biological system, phenomenon or process.
-This includes mechanisms like interactions between proteins, cells or other entities that lead to a dynamic behaviour over time, as well as more descriptive concepts like dose response curves and similar input output relationships.
+This includes mechanisms like interactions between genes, proteins, cells or other entities that lead to a dynamic behaviour over time, as well as more descriptive concepts like dose response curves and similar input-output relationships.

 The CBM offers modelling consulting.
 This includes help with the choice of methods, advice on software and troubleshooting and more.
 Write me an email to request an appointment or come over to room 118.

 See the tabs on the right hand side for more information.

 CBM mailing list